RaffayHaroon950/11SE_BensonNicolasRaffay_Task1PWA/README.md

 1. Download our repository to your machine.
 2. Navigate to the folder of the repository in Command Prompt.
-3. Type this into Command Prompt: python -m http.server 8000.
+3. Type this into Command Prompt: "python -m http.server 8000".
-4. Go to "http/localserver8000" on your browser.
+4. Go to "http://localhost:8000" on your browser.

 Our PWA should then be up and running.